racker/rackspace_cloudmonitoring_migration_tool/README.md

     ./migrate.py --auto

 You will be asked to specify which monitoring zones you wish to use for migrated checks, but all other migration tasks will be accomplished automatically.

+## Delete all MaaS data

+To delete all MaaS resources, run:

+    ./migrate.py clean